ArKaRaShi/git-commands-workshop/README.md

 Then try to commit again.

 #### 4.6.
 Git remote
 The repository you created in github is call remote repository.
 The git remote command is one piece of the broader system which is responsible for syncing changes.
-Records registered through the git remote command are used in conjunction with the git fetch, git push, and git pull commands.
+So we can use git fetch, git push, and git pull commands.

 Let's try.
 ```sh